kangarko/docs/docs/bans/installation/index.md

 # :material-download: Installation

-!!! warning "Avoid using '/reload' or plugin managers like *PlugMan*.
-They cause issues and are unsupported.
-Always shut your server down when installing or updating **Bans**."
+!!! warning "Avoid using '/reload' or PlugManX when installing or updating Bans.
+They can cause issues and no support will be given.
+Always restart your server."

-## Spigot, Paper
+## Bukkit

-On Spigot or Paper install **Bans** as any other plugin.
+On Bukkit software such as Spigot or Paper, install **Bans** by copying the jar into the plugins/ folder in the root server folder.
+Make sure the server is stopped when you do.

 ## Proxy network